Learning how to make a module is possible and easy.

 With so many things to do in preparation for the NEW NORMAL setting in the academic world, at least you have this simple guide to use as a reference.

-Let me know in your comments what other elements can be added on my list!
+Let me know in your comments what other elements can be added to my list!